 - Some resorts offer Christmas trees or florals for guests to purchase for their hotel rooms.
 Contact the resort floral department to inquire if this service is available.
 Another option is buying a pre-light tabletop Christmas Tree at a local store like Target or Walmart.

-- Traditional Christmas dinner, often served buffet style, is available at many island restaurants and resorts.
+- Traditional Christmas dinner, often served as a prix fixe (set menu), is available at many island restaurants and resorts.

 - Stay safe in the sun and protect the environment with reef-safe sunscreen.
-Learn about our favorite brands and more of the best beach products here.
-Also, Hawaii is in the process of banning sunscreen that harms coral reefs.
-The law is expected to come into force in early 2021.
+Learn about our favorite sunscreen brands and more of the best beach products here.
+Also, Hawaii is the first state in the United States to ban the sale of sunscreen containing chemicals (oxybenzone and octinoxate) that harm the marine envirnoment.